Here, we address our most frequently asked questions.

 Who may participate?

 Any US public elementary or accredited private school serving grades K-5 may bring Fun Factor to its school community.
-Our professional development specialists will train all educators in the school who provide direct math instruction: teachers, math coaches, supervisors, etc.
+Our professional development specialists will train all educators in the school who provide direct math instruction: teachers, math coaches, supervisors, etc. Our training is not intended for individual teachers or very small groups.

 What does Fun Factor cost?